 How to stitch the images together

-There are many software packages that will do this for you automatically but in nearly all instances you first need all the pictures in a single folder and numbered sequentially.
+There are many software packages - some of them we consider the best photo editing apps - that will do this for you automatically but in nearly all instances you first need all the pictures in a single folder and numbered sequentially.
 Export your images from your editing software and look for an export setting that will add a number sequence automatically (Lightroom is great for this).

 Lightroom Classic (Slideshow), Photoshop (Image Sequence), Premier and Davinci Resolve (our personal favourite) all have time-lapse features of some sort.
 If you get serious about your time-lapses there is also a neat Lightroom extension called LRTime-lapse (free for non-commercial use).
 Some packages will also allow you to add music which can really add to the clips final impact.